 To avoid throwing away much of the progress we have made in reducing crime, it is more imperative than ever that we pursue alternatives to prison and new ways to ease inmates' reentry into civilian life.
 The good news is that after decades of false starts, researchers have finally begun to zero in on the things that can make a difference in at least some cases.
 The news was good enough to help persuade the conservative Bush administration to push through the $330 million Second Chance Act in 2007, giving government agencies and nonprofits the tools to get some of these efforts off the ground.
 The money was to be doled out over time.
 The bad news is that amid today's intensified financial strains, Congress may be reluctant to continue funding this effort to enhance prisoner reentry programs.

 Rehabilitation programs reduce recidivism if they incorporate proven principles and are targeted to specific offenders.
-Research demonstrates that offenders who earn a high school equivalency diploma while behind bars are more likely to get jobs after release.
+Research demonstrates that persons convicted of a crime who earn a high school equivalency diploma while behind bars are more likely to get jobs after release.
 Those who receive vocational skills training are more likely to get jobs and higher wages after release.
 And those who go through intensive drug treatment programs in prison are less likely to relapse outside of it.
 If we could implement effective programs, we could expect to reduce recidivism by 15 to 20 percent.
 To put it in concrete terms: About 495,000 of the 750,000 prisoners who will be released this year are likely to be rearrested within three years.
-With effective programs, we could reduce the number of repeat offenders by nearly 100,000.
+With effective programs, we could reduce the number of persons who repeatedly commit crimes by nearly 100,000.
 We could do even better if these efforts were linked to improved services in the community upon release.
 Such efforts would pay for themselves by reducing future criminal justice and corrections costs.
 Economist Mark A. Cohen and criminologist Alex Piquero found in a recent study that a high-risk youth who becomes a chronic offender costs society between $4.2 and $7.2 million, principally in police and court outlays, property losses, and medical care.
 You either pay now or pay later — and you pay a lot more later.

 Advocates of rehabilitation constantly struggle against the widespread view that "nothing works."
 In part, this view grows out of an experience that began in the 1980s, when horrendous prison crowding in southern prisons, economic woes, and court rulings spurred some unusual experiments.
-When federal courts ordered states either to build new facilities or find some other way to punish offenders, the states began experimenting with alternative sanctions.
+When federal courts ordered states either to build new facilities or find some other way to punish persons convicted of a crime, the states began experimenting with alternative sanctions.
 Georgia, for example, developed an intensive supervision program (ISP) for probationers that yielded some evidence that it reduced recidivism rates — and also appeared to save the state the cost of building two new prisons.
 By the mid-1990s, virtually every state had passed some kind of legislation for intermediate sanctions.

 Community partnerships are another approach that hold great promise.
 An excellent example is the Boston Reentry Initiative (BRI), a city interagency program that brings together law enforcement, social service agencies, and religious institutions to start working with inmates while they are still incarcerated.
 On the day the prison doors swing open, a family member or mentor is on hand to meet each released prisoner, and social service agencies are prepared to begin working to help the former inmate get a fresh start.
-The BRI focuses only on the highest-risk offenders leaving prison.
+The BRI focuses only on the persons at the highest risk of offending leaving prison.
 They are offered opportunities for work and treatment, but for those who fail to take advantage of them and slip back into crime, the program calls for swift arrest and fast-track prosecution.
 In a sense, the BRI is the ISP experiment all over again — but this time backed with treatment resources, mentorship, and community collaboration.
 The results have been impressive.
 Harvard researchers found that participants had a rearrest rate 30 percent lower than that of a matched comparison group.

 It is no longer justifiable to say that nothing works.
 There is scientific evidence that prison and parole programs can reduce recidivism.
 It is not easy and it is not inexpensive, but it is possible.
 To retreat now would be to pull the rug out from under hundreds of programs that are contributing to the decades-long war against crime, which, whatever its shortcomings, has been one of the nation's great success stories, vastly improving the lives of ordinary citizens and the vitality of cities.
 One of the surest ways we know to keep crime down is to prevent those who have committed crimes in the past from doing so again.

 That is not to say that criminality is a problem that can always be solved.
 People go to prison for a reason, and in many cases there is very little or nothing that anyone can do to change the choices they will make in the future.
 Rehabilitation programs are not for every prisoner, and we should not waste money on those who lack motivation.
 But it would be foolish not to help those who wish to change.
-Effective rehabilitation and reentry programs that help offenders go home to stay are good for them, and good for the rest of us, too.
+Effective rehabilitation and reentry programs that help incarcerated persons go home to stay are good for them, and good for the rest of us, too.

 About This Article